Skip to Main Content

 The term fiending for drugs comes from the late 1800s, when the word for enemy, “fiend,” began to be used to describe people who were overly obsessed with certain substances.

-While the term “fiend” to mean enemy has been around since old english, the etymology of the drug term started when speakers used it to describe people who took advantage of things like opioids, alcohol, even free lunches!
+While the term “fiend” to mean enemy or thief has been around since old english, the etymology of the drug term started when speakers used it to describe people who took advantage of things like opioids, alcohol, even free lunches!

 As time went on, fiending became a common slang term used to refer to someone experiencing an uncontrollable urge to abuse drugs.